Union Bridge in Carroll County, Maryland — The American Northeast (Mid-Atlantic)

 At Westminster, the main supply depot for the Union army at Gettysburg, the car carrying Reynolds’ body stalled in the heavy military traffic.
 Gen. Herman Haupt, a fellow Pennsylvanian and chief of U. S. military railroads, arranged for the car to pass through to Baltimore unimpeded.
 Reynolds was interred in Lancaster Cemetery on July 4.

 Location.
 39° 34.237′ N, 77° 10.622′ W. Marker is in Union Bridge, Maryland, in Carroll County.
 Marker is on Main Street, on the left when traveling north.
+Marker is at Western Maryland Railroad Museum.
 Touch for map.
-Marker is at Western Maryland Railroad Museum.
 Marker is in this post office area: Union Bridge MD 21791, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Western Maryland Railway Honor Roll (here, next to this marker); World's First Reaping Machine (about 400 feet away, measured in a direct line); Blue Ridge College Bell (approx. 0.4 miles away); Safety Follows Wisdom (approx. 0.4 miles away); Elmer A. Wolfe High School (approx. 0.4 miles away); Birthplace of William Henry Rinehart (approx. 0.4 miles away); The First Reaping Machine (approx. half a mile away); “Pipe Creek Meeting” (approx. 0.6 miles away).
 Touch for a list and map of all markers in Union Bridge.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 16, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 1,935 times since then and 47 times this year.
+This page was last revised on November 23, 2020.
+It was originally submitted on October 16, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 2,094 times since then and 6 times this year.
 Photos: 1. submitted on October 16, 2007, by Bill Pfingsten of Bel Air, Maryland.
 2. submitted on December 7, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.
-3. submitted on October 16, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.
+3. submitted on October 16, 2007, by Bill Pfingsten of Bel Air, Maryland.
+4, 5. submitted on November 15, 2020, by Allen C. Browne of Silver Spring, Maryland. • J. J. Prats was the editor who published this page.